goswamimohit/Capstone/README.md

 Olympic Historical DataSet
 --------------------------------------------------------
 --------------------------------------------------------

 ## Framework and Language Used in this Project
 - Python
 - SQL
 - PySpark
 - Pandas

+## Introduction
+The Olympics are regarded as a major athletic event in which thousands of competitors from all over the world compete in a range of events.
+Nations from all over the world compete, and the Olympic games are often regarded as the world's most popular sporting event.
+Data Science and Machine Learning techniques will be of significant assistance in the decision-making processes of trainers, players, and governments in these countries.

+The findings may be used to highlight the need for new policies to increase the quality of physical education in a country.
+According to the data, a variety of factors contribute to these countries' performance in the games.

+The following dataset contains information about olympic events that occurred between 2000 and 2012.
+Summer and winter olympic sports are also included.
+The dataset has a total of ten features.
+                        There are 8618 observations.

+                        Players' names, ages, countries, medal types, and total medals earned are all included in the data collection.

+                        The dataset also assume Madel won in group sports also as individual Medal for each player.

+                        A single player can play many games.

+                        Year - The year in which a certain olympic event took place.

+                        Date Given - The date on which a sporting event will take place.

+                        Same A player can compete in a number of Olympic events.

 ## Follwowing Steps Are Performed in this Project
 1. Data Cleaning / Preprocessing - Pandas